phalcon/documentation/docs/db-models.md

 The [Phalcon\Mvc\Model][mvc-model] is the first ORM written in Zephir/C languages for PHP, giving to developers high performance when interacting with databases while is also easy to use.

+!!! warning "NOTE"

-> **NOTE**: Models are intended to work with the database on a high layer of abstraction.
+    Models are intended to work with the database on a high layer of abstraction.
 If you need to work with databases at a lower level check out the [Phalcon\Db](api/phalcon_db.md) component documentation.
-{: .alert .alert-warning }

 ```php
 <?php